-The guidelines on Governance, Coordination and Reporting for the MAP REA are endorsed by the MAP National Coordinators and a detailed methodology on MAP monitoring and reporting, developed by

-Secretariat, is to be endorsed in the course of launched the calendar of activities on MAP REA.
-March 2018.
-The methodology would allow the Other information tools have also been produced, preparation of a credible reporting on the progress such as the subpage on MAP REA published within made in the implementation of the MAP REA.
+The guidelines on Governance, Coordination and Reporting for the MAP REA are endorsed by the MAP National Coordinators and a detailed methodology on MAP monitoring and reporting, developed by the RCC Secretariat in consultation with CEFTA Secretariat, is to be endorsed in the course of March 2018.
+The methodology would allow the preparation of a credible reporting on the progress made in the implementation of the MAP REA.
 The agreed dynamics with the WB economies on reporting, compliant with the Guidelines on Governance, Monitoring and Reporting, is to produce two reports: mid-year (i.e. prior the WB Prime Ministers' Summit) and by the end of year (abridged report).
-Therefore, the RCC has already started the preparatory work to prepare the first Programming Annual Report on MAP Implementation.
+Therefore, the RCC has already started the preparatory work to prepare the first Annual Report on MAP Implementation.